yumouqiu/Optimal-Test-Cov/README.md

 # Optimal-Test-Cov

+Codes for simulation studies in the paper *"Sharp Optimality for High Dimensional Covariance Testing under Sparse Signals"* by Song Xi Chen, Yumou Qiu and Shuyi Zhang.

 **functions.R** includes the main R functions for the proposed MT test (*MTT*), the maximal type test (*CJ*) proposed in Cai and Jiang (2011) and the sum-of-square type test (*QC*) proposed in Qiu and Chen (2012).
 The functions *MTT* and *CJ* are written in R, the function *QC* needs to call C functions.

 **bandcov.R** includes the R functions to call C for the L2 test statistic in Qiu and Chen (2012).